Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 Press **Enter** to save
 Press **Ctrl + X** to exit

-This creates a task to reboot the modded-fika server every day at 2am according to the system time - change the "2" value to an hour that suits your needs.
+This creates a task to reboot the modded-fika server every day at 2am according to the system time - change the "2" value to an hour that suits your needs in the 24hr format.

 ## Starting mods for new players
 Any new players to the modded-fika server will need to have a fresh SPT install with the following mods pre-installed before connecting:

 1: [(FIKA client only)](https://github.com/project-fika/Fika-Plugin/releases)

 2: [(Corter-ModSync client only)](https://github.com/c-orter/modsync)

 ## Editing player profiles
 You will find the new profiles that get created when players join will be permission locked to the root user and you won't be able to save changes.
 To make changes to player HP / Energy / Hydration for example we need to run the following commands:
-**Change [PROFILE_ID] to the ID of the profile you want to edit** and **Change [USERNAME] to your system username**
+**Change [PROFILE_ID] to the ID of the profile you want to edit** **Change [USERNAME] to your system username**

 First stop the modded-fika server:
 ```